sarkerJ/SauceDemoWebTesting/README.md

    - If you click "Reset App State", it doesn't reset the "Add To Cart/Remove" Button
    - The dropdown filter also doesn't reset
-   - If you are in your basket and reset, the item remains in the basket, but the basket count remains
+   - If you are in your basket and reset, the item remains in the basket, but the basket count resets
    - It also doesn't revert to the Products landing page

 ## Sprint Review